 Flag of Zimbabwe

-Five colours make up the flag
+Five colours make up the flag of Zimbabwe

 The Zimbabwe flag consists of seven horizontal bands in the five national colours; Black, Yellow, Red, Green and White.